 Loud, boorish, and as a red as a lobster after only five minutes in the sun.
 It’s fair to say that the image of your average Brit abroad is far from flattering.
 For some reason, the Europeans aren’t too fond of the Brits right now.
 So let’s do our best to not rub some salt (and vinegar) into the wound this summer by behaving badly on holiday.
 Instead let’s show off Britain in a positive light, by coming together as a nation to dispel the stereotype of the embarrassing British tourist once and for all.
 How can we do this?
 By learning a bit of the local lingo before we fly of course!

 ‘But the summer holidays are about to start.
-We haven’t got much time!’, I hear you scream from behind your computer screen.
+We haven’t got much time!’, I hear you scream.
 Well, luckily for you, there’s an app that’ll help you get a grip of your Ps and Qs in a new language in no time.
 How exactly?
 Read on to find out.

 1. Holiday-specific lessons teach you what you need to know

 Your time is precious and we know you don’t want to beat around the bush learning words and phrases that you will never use on your holidays.
 That’s why we asked the 100+ language experts working at Babbel to create specific holiday lessons in fourteen different languages.

 Forget those French lessons in school when you were forced to recite just how much you loved playing table tennis.
 Unless you’re spending two weeks at a sports camp outside Bordeaux, this is hardly the sort of vocabulary you’re going to need.
 Our purpose-built holiday lessons will save you time when learning by enabling you to focus on the specific vocabulary and phrases that you will definitely need on your travels.
 From ordering a round of drinks at the bar to asking where the next supermarket is so you can buy that desperately needed aftersun, we’ve got you covered (with lessons, not with the lotion).